New Testament Canon

 The New Testament Canon

-The last 27 books of the Christian Bible constitute the New Testament.
 The New Testament is about half the size of the Old Testament and comparable in size to the Qur'an.
-It includes four accounts of Jesus' life and ministry (the Gospels), an account of the Apostles' ministry after Jesus' death (the Acts of the Apostles), letters written by the Apostle Paul and other early church leaders (the epistles), and a book of apocalyptic prophecy (Revelation).
 The books are mostly ordered by type of writing, as opposed to chronologically.

-"The prophets" in the Christian church, speaking themselves under inspiration, and those having the Spirit's gift," the discerning of spirits," acted as checks on the transmission of error orally before the completion of the written word.
-Secondly it was under their inspired superintendence that. the New Testament Scriptures were put forth as they were successively written.
+"The prophets" in the Christian church, speaking themselves under inspiration of the Holy Spirit acted as checks on the transmission of error orally before the completion of the written word.
+Secondly, it was under their inspired superintendence that. the New Testament Scriptures were put forth as they were successively written.
 1 Cor.
 14:37: "if any man ... be a prophet or spiritual, let him acknowledge that the things that I write ... are the commandments of the Lord."

 Thus by the twofold sanction of inspiration, that of the authors and that of the judges, the canonicity of each book is established.
 By God's gracious providence most of the books of the New Testament were in the church's possession years before the death of leading apostles, all of them before the death of John.
 If spurious books had crept into the cycle of professedly inspired books, they would have been at once removed by apostolic authority.